Skip to Content

 Although avalanche detection has gone high-tech with listening outposts and radar, an avalanche rescue dog still offers – by far – the best chance for a successful rescue.
 As peaceful as the backcountry may appear, it’s always best to remember that no one has been out there making it safe for you.
 Always be on your guard, aware of possible dangers, and remember that accidents happen.

 Rescue teams who race to the scene of a snowslide frequently don’t even know if anyone was caught up in it.
 Any such victims would be completely invisible, possibly gravely hurt or even knocked out.
-As an experienced rescue worker explains in the video, “you really have to just put all your trust into your dog.
+As an experienced rescue worker explains in the nearby video, “you really have to just put all your trust into your dog.

 Education, awareness, and self-preparation goes a long way to mitigating the risk when venturing into the mountains and avalanche-prone areas as well.
 Avalanche education courses such as AIARE Avalanche Awareness, Basic Avalanche Skills Course (BASC) for Snowmobilers, and an Avalanche Level 1 Course are the first steps to learning more.